frasertheking/esem_workflow/README.md

 ## GP Regression Setup

-The GP code is written in R and you'll need to install the following libraries in R Studio for the code to run:
+The GP code is written in R (based on work in https://github.com/UWFletcherGroup/FKB2018) and you'll need to install the following libraries in R Studio for the code to run:

 - DiceKriging
 - RNetCDF